p2pu/course-in-a-box/modules/course-info/_posts/2017-01-01-Syllabus-mart341.md

 # Policies

 ## Course Evaluation

 We will have weekly assignments that are relevant to material from the previous class.
-These assignments are required and you will need total about them in your technical reports.
+These assignments are required and you will need to talk about them in your technical reports.
 It is expected that everyone in the class will create and maintain a github repository for their assignments.

 This class will be participatory, you are expected to participate in discussions and give feedback to other students through on-line participation with their projects.